compiler-explorer/compiler-explorer/docs/AddingAssemblyDocumentation.md

 # Adding Assembly Documentation for a new instruction set

-This document explains how to add assembly documentation for a new instruction set to Compiler ("CE" from here on).
+This document explains how to add assembly documentation for a new instruction set to Compiler Explorer ("CE" from here on).

 If you were not already aware, CE has both quick-tip and more thorough assembly instruction documentation available for a couple instruction sets (currently JVM bytecode, amd64 and arm32).
 The feature is demonstrated in the gif below.

 ![Demo of Assembly Documentation](images/show_assembly_documentation.gif)

-To add a new assembly documentation handler, we need to perform the following steps:
+To add a new assembly documentation handler, you need to perform the following steps:

 ## 1. Find a data source

-First of all we need to find a data source to get our instruction info from.
+First of all you need to find a data source to get our instruction info from.
 While it is possible to write down information about every single instruction for an instruction set, it's far from maintainable and it is a lot of work.

 Existing assembly documentation handlers use some sort of established documentation.
 The arm32 handler uses the